April 25th 2013, Planning your Wedding Photography

 My parents are there, looking baby faced.
 My mum is wearing a floppy bridal hat and looks radiant and my dad looks like a bit of a dude in his flared suit and platformed shoes.
 My aunties are all young and beautiful bridesmaids.
 My grandparents, two of whom are now deceased, are all there looking much, much younger than I ever remember them being (which is no surprise given that I wasn’t born).
 Those pictures speak to me of a world that’s familiar but completely alien at the same time.
 A world where I don’t exist yet.

-My friend Alexa told me about a clip from Mad Men recently, where Don Draper talks about nostalgia.
+It reminds me of a scene from Mad Men where Don Draper talks about nostalgia.
 Google ‘Don Draper The Wheel’ if you’re interested.

 Don Draper is pitching for a job and he talks about nostalgia.